Making improvements to your rented home

 Always check what your tenancy agreement says about improvements.
 You may need permission for smaller changes too.

-It's also worth asking if your landlord is planning to do any improvement work themselves in the near future.
+You could also ask if your landlord is planning any major improvement or refurbishment work in the near future.

 Decorating

-You don't usually need your landlord's permission to decorate your home but you'll probably have to pay for the materials.
+You do not usually need your landlord's permission to decorate your home but you'll probably have to pay for the materials.

 Some landlords offer financial or practical help with decorating, especially to older or disabled tenants.